Saturation Games for Odd Cycles: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Jacques Verstraete for suggesting this research topic, as well as his assistance with the general structure of the paper.
-The author would also like to thank the anonymous referee, whose comments greatly improved the structure and readability of this paper.
+The author would also like to thank the anonymous referees, whose comments greatly improved the structure and readability of this paper.
+This research was partially supported by NSF grant DMS-1800746.